 Now, let’s go through the process of finding your niche.

-Make a List of Things You Are Good At
+List All The Things You Are Good At

 To start with a niche you do not have to be a Ph.D. in this subject.
 It is something you know better than an average person and you are willing to learn about it more as you work.